pushkar100/notes-data-structure-algorithms/AllArray&MatrixProblems/AllArray&MatrixProblems.md

 Each number can stretch left by 1, and right by 1.

-You are absolutely right.
-Good catch.

-I completely botched the arithmetic for the net events at point 3 and point 4 in that previous diagram.
-I had the end of the first interval and the start of the second interval mismatched, which threw off the running sum calculation.

-When you are tracing a Sweep Line, getting those boundary events exactly right is the entire core of the algorithm.
-Let's fix that immediately.

-Here is the accurate, corrected trace for `nums = [1, 4, 5]` and `k = 1`.

 ### Sweep Line Explanation

 For every number `x`, the reachable interval is inclusive: `[x - k, x + k]`.